mesalytic/Helixus/README.md

 ## Installation
 ### Before you begin

+- **You should have minimum knowledge about NodeJS.
+No technical support will be provided.**

 - Please be aware that this version of the repository is a sharded version.
 A non sharded version will be available later.

 - You will need [NodeJS (v12)](https://nodejs.org), [Git](https://git-scm.com/) and a database server using either [MariaDB](https://mariadb.org/) or [MySQL](https://www.mysql.com/).